alexgo-io/alexlab-doc/docs/product-features/token-swaps/how-to.md

 ### Step 1: Go to the Swap Panel

 Go to [https://app.alexlab.co/](https://app.alexlab.co/) to see the Swap panel.
-You can also navigate to it by clicking the "Swap" tab on the top menu bar.
+You can also navigate to it by clicking the `Swap` tab on the top menu bar.

 <div>